-7. If applicable, a description of any preference or limitation for rental housing projects.
-(See 24 CFR 92.253(d)(3) and CFR 91.220(l)(2)(vii)).
+If applicable, a description of any preference or limitation for rental housing projects.
+(See 24 CFR 92.253(d)(3) and CFR 91.220(I)(2)(vii)).
 Note: Preferences cannot be administered in a manner that limits the opportunities of persons on any basis prohibited by the laws listed under 24 CFR 5.105(a).

 In accordance with 24 CFR 92.253(d)(3), an owner of rental housing assisted with HOME funds must comply with the affirmative marketing requirements established by the City of Jacksonville (PJ) pursuant to 24 CFR 92.351(a).
 The owner of the rental housing project must adopt and follow written tenant selection policies and criteria, which include that it may give a preference to a particular segment of the population if permitted in its written agreement with the PJ such as persons with a disability or other special needs.
 However, at this time, there is no limit to eligibility or preference given to any particular segment of the population with rental housing projects funded by the City's HOME program funds.
 HOME funds must, however, target low- to moderate-income households.
-The City does not discriminate and provides equal access to all eligible households.